One Surrogate to Fool Them All: Universal, Transferable, and Targeted Adversarial Attacks with CLIP: Conclusion

 \section{Conclusion}

-In this study, we introduce \system{}, a novel universal, transferable, and targeted adversarial attack framework that relies solely on a single publicly available CLIP model.
-By using textual concepts, \system{} successfully misleads a wide array of victim models across diverse tasks without requiring direct access to training data or model queries.
+In this study, we introduce \system{}, a novel universal, transferable, and targeted adversarial attack framework that uses a single publicly available CLIP model, textual concepts, and public out-of-distribution data. \system{} successfully misleads a wide array of victim models across diverse tasks without requiring direct access to the victim's training data or model queries.
 Our approach systematically addresses model and dataset misalignments while mitigating overfitting through feature direction and robust differentiable transformations.
 Comprehensive evaluations on standard benchmarks and real-world applications underscore \system{}’s superior attack success rates compared to existing methods.
 Additionally, \system{} reduces query counts by up to 80\%, further demonstrating its practicality under strict query budgets.
 Our findings highlight the urgent need for more rigorous security measures in AI systems.